Nusiq/mcblend/README.md

 https://nusiq.github.io/mcblend/

-### Features
+## Features
-- Exporting models into json files for minecraft bedrock edition.
+- Exporting models for Minecraft bedrock edition.
+Custom Minecraft model properties like `mirror`, `inflate` or `locator` are supported.
-- Exporting animations into json files for minecraft bedrock edition.
+- Exporting animations for Minecraft bedrock edition.
+Support for Minecraft property `anim_time_update`.
-- UV Mapping/Texturing
-- Exporting minecraft models that use "inflate" option.
-- Creating UV-mapping template textures.
+- Generating the UV maps and the template textures.
-- Adding locators
+- Easy way to create animations that would be really tedious to do thanks to physics simulation and rigging.
-### Planned features
+## Planned features
-Some planned features can be found in the ["Issues"](https://github.com/Nusiq/Blender-Export-MC-Bedrock-Model/issues]) tab of this project on Github.
+- Planned features can be found in the ["Issues"](https://github.com/Nusiq/Blender-Export-MC-Bedrock-Model/issues]) tab of this project on Github.